NGT-FuN: NGT bogie research infrastructure

 Lightweight construction

-CAD model of the structurally optimized lightweight design of the chassis frame
+CAD model of the structurally optimized lightweight design of the bogie frame

 The consistent lightweight construction, methodically supported by computer-aided structural optimization, allows the realization of a traction bogie at the weight level of a conventional bogie.
 This increases the payload capacity while the wheel loads remain the same or, to put it the other way round, reduces the wheel loads while the payload remains the same.
 Raw materials and materials are saved in production, less energy is required for acceleration and braking of the dead weight during operation, and life cycle costs are reduced.